mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/view-models/_index.md

 <!-- cs -- WIP -->

 ## What is a View Model?
-View Models contain the data and logic that accompnies our UI, separating view logic and model logic keeps our UIs more organised and promotes better coding.
+View Models contain the data and logic that accompanies our UI, separating view logic and model logic keeps our UIs more organised and promotes better coding.

 ## Why are View Models needed?
 The simplest reason is to keep different things in different places.